 Another great if not the greatest leaves our planet to make his music with many others who have left us.

-Chuck Berry programme is scheduled for Sunday 27th March at 12 noon and 11pm (Thai time)
+Chuck Berry program is scheduled for Sunday 27th March at 12 noon and 11 pm (Thai time)

 Chuck Berry thank you.

 Containing exclusive BBC interviews, Chuck Berry recounts his childhood upbringing; how his parents instilled in him the power of poetry by often reciting verses aloud at home, his early musical influences – especially blues music and the important lessons he learned from his musical idols like Muddy Waters.